 Students are not permitted to use anyone else's Student Identification Card/King's Cash Card for any purchase or to gain entry into any facility.
-Violation of this policy will result in a sanction of not less than: disciplinary probation, a \$100.00 fine, and restitution, even for a first offense.
+Students who allegedly violate this policy will be referred to the Student Affairs Office for disciplinary action.
 Students and employees are to report any inappropriate use of their King's Cash account by others to the Office of Campus Safety and Security located in Alumni Hall.